Google Data Studio Tutorial

 data studio

-Add “Source.”
+Add “Source”.
 Here’s what you should see:

 data studio

-Go to the “Style” tab and check the “Stacked Bars” box.
+Go to the “Style” tab and check the “Stacked bars” box.
 This will convert your normal bar chart to a stacked bar chart (you should see the chart type update accordingly).

 Data Studio will automatically make your bar charts 100% stacked, which means that each bar will go to the top of the chart.
-This style is misleading.
+This style is deceptive.
 For example, here it suggests that each medium drove the same number of users.
 Uncheck this box:

 data studio